It’s that time of year again, the time for celebrating

 Maybe that’s why marketers would rather have us focus

 on smiley hopping bunnies and chocolate eggs at Easter,

-sweeping aside the gory crucifixion details in lieu of
+downplaying the gory crucifixion details in lieu of the shiny

 Jesus is reported to have strolled upon that stormy pond

-and preached, “Love one and other as I have loved you.”
+and preached, “Love one another as I have loved you.”

 Fine advice, but when we look around at the world